Dental Crown Types, Materials, and Costs

 How Long Do Crowns Last?

 Most crowns can last for fifteen years or more.
-Some may not last more than a few years, however.
+However, some may not last more than a few years.
 The material, your diet, your oral health, and the location of the crown are all factors in how long it will last.
-Metal-ceramic (PFM) crowns may outperform all-ceramic crowns over the long term (8 years or more), and zirconia crowns may last longer than other kinds of ceramic.
+Metal-ceramic (PFM) crowns may outperform all-ceramic crowns over the long term (8 years or more), and zirconia crowns may last longer than other ceramic materials.
 Composite resin crowns tend not to last as long as other crowns.
-This is why dentists use composite resin more often for temporary crowns than permanent ones.

 In most cases, dental crowns are well-accepted by the body and cause few problems.
-While there may be sensitivity in the beginning, this usually resolves quickly.
-If you have a continuing sensitivity issue, you could consider one of many unique kinds of toothpaste developed for tooth sensitivity.
-If your bite does not feel right, the height of the crown may need to be adjusted.
-This is easily adjusted and not uncommon.
+While there may be some sensitivity at first, this usually resolves quickly.
+If you have persistent sensitivity, you could consider one of the many toothpastes designed for sensitivity.
+If your bite does not feel right, the crown height may need to be adjusted.
+This procedure is easily adjusted and not uncommon.

-A dental crown may become loose or even fall off in some cases.
-Many things can cause this, including a lack of adequate cement at the time of permanent placement or, in some cases, an improper fit.
+A dental crown may become loose or even fall off.
+Many factors can cause this, including inadequate cement at the time of permanent placement or, in some cases, an improper fit.

 Dental crowns are a kind of dental restoration.
 They cover an existing tooth to protect and restore its original shape.